mroth/pigstream/README.md

 Clone, `bundle install` to get dependencies.
 Pigstream uses the typical Heroku pattern of putting keys in config vars, see https://devcenter.heroku.com/articles/config-vars for more details on that if you aren't familiar.
 For local development, drop them in a `.env` file, and then do `foreman start` to run the process.

+Note: this program uses some minor idioms that require ruby 1.9.
+Code readability is more important than reverse compatibility here -- deal with it.